MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/resources/concepts/anatomy.md

   test for resource instances.
 DSC's synthetic test always gets the actual state of an instance and does a strict case-sensitive comparison of the instance's properties to the desired state.
-If any of the properties aren't exactly the same as the defined desired state, DSC reports the instance as being non-compliant.
+If any of the properties aren't exactly the same as the defined desired state, DSC reports the instance as being noncompliant.
 - How DSC can call the command to set an instance to the desired state.

   If the manifest doesn't define how to set an instance of the DSC Resource, DSC can't use the resource to enforce desired state.
-- The meaning of the non-zero exit codes returned by the command.
+- The meaning of the nonzero exit codes returned by the command.

-  If the manifest doesn't define the meaning for exit codes, all non-zero exit codes are reported as a generic failure.
+  If the manifest doesn't define the meaning for exit codes, all nonzero exit codes are reported as a generic failure.
 - How DSC can call the command to export a list of every instance of that resource on the machine.
 - How DSC can call the command to delete a specific instance of the resource.